wavefrontHQ/docs/pages/doc/csp_api_tokens.md

 You must assign each server to server app only with the minimum required roles for its tasks and add it to your VMware Cloud organization.
 The access tokens associated with a server to server app inherit its roles within the organizations it belongs.
 These roles include:
 * At least one organization role.
-* At least one Operations for Applications service role.
+* At least one Tanzu Observability service role.
 * Optionally, one or more custom roles.

 You must also set each server to server app with a time to live (TTL), which is the time that the access tokens associated with the app will be valid.
 The credentials of a sever to server app never expire, so that your script can periodically exchange them for new access tokens.
 Only if you regenerate the app secret, you must update your scripts and API calls.

 For details on how to create, view, and modify the details of the OAuth 2.0 apps in your organization, see [How to manage OAuth 2.0 apps](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-229F9BCE-0C1F-4948-8792-23F51B5482BE.html) in the VMware Cloud services documentation.

-## Manage the Operations for Applications API Tokens for a Service Account
+## Manage the Tanzu Observability API Tokens for a Service Account

-If you want to set up one of the [integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) that still authenticate with an **Operations for Applications API token**, you must create a [service account](csp_service_accounts.html) and generate an API token associated with it.
+If you want to set up one of the [integrations](integrations_onboarded_subscriptions.html#integrations-that-use-tanzu-observability-api-tokens) that still authenticate with an **Tanzu Observability API token**, you must create a [service account](csp_service_accounts.html) and generate an API token associated with it.

-{% include warning.html content="The usage of service accounts in Operations for Applications on VMware Cloud services is **restricted** to support only a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) that still authenticate with Operations for Applications API tokens.
+{% include warning.html content="The usage of service accounts in Tanzu Observability on VMware Cloud services is **restricted** to support only a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-tanzu-observability-api-tokens) that still authenticate with Tanzu Observability API tokens.
 We are in the process of updating all of our integrations to authenticate with VMware Cloud services access tokens.
 It is strongly recommended that you gradually [switch to using server to server OAuth apps](csp_migration.html#how-to-replace-a-service-account-with-a-server-to-server-app) which authenticate with more secure VMware Cloud services access tokens.
-Service accounts and Operations for Applications API tokens will be deprecated in the future. "%}
+Service accounts and Tanzu Observability API tokens will be deprecated in the future. "%}

 <!--Bring this back to the warning if we get the flag: Тo temporarily enable service accounts for your service instance, [contact](wavefront_support_feedback.html) our Technical Support team.-->